chrisnicola/angularjs-tutorial/slides/5-directives.md

 });
 ```

-Directives can have their own scope which the template can use.
+Directives can have their own child scope.

 ## Directive Controllers

-Directives can have their own controllers (yay!).
+Directives can also have their own controllers (yay!).
 This can be useful if a
-directive must maintain internal state for it's behavior.
+directive must manage some internal state and behaviours.

 ## Directive Controller